longde123/farcek/examples/numbers/README.md

 ```

 Lets break it down.
-The definition of `hypenatedNumber` makes use of
+The definition of `hyphenatedNumber` makes use of
 a couple of other parsers that are defined earlier in the file.

 First, the `ones` parser accepts any of the the strings `"one"`